 How do you maintain underfloor heating?

-UFH requires less upkeep than a conventional radiator system.
-‘For example, it doesn’t need to be checked for air in the system or bled,’ says Luciana from Uponor.
+If you're debating underfloor heating vs radiators, know that UFH requires less upkeep than a conventional radiator system.
+'For example, it doesn’t need to be checked for air in the system or bled,' says Luciana from Uponor.
 To ensure your heating requires as little maintenance as possible, a high-quality installation is essential.

 'Most problems that users experience with their UFH systems are as the result of an inadequate installation.
 We always recommend you choose an installer who has worked with UFH before,' adds Luciana.